The Independent Agency Bundle: Why Your Discount Doesn't Have to Come from One Company

 How the Independent Agency Bundle Works

-An independent agency like TAP Insurance Texas works with dozens of carriers, not just one.
+An independent agency like TAP Insurance Agency works with dozens of carriers, not just one.
 That means we can shop your auto with every competitive auto carrier and your home with every competitive home carrier, then apply the best available discounts to each.

 Here's what that looks like in practice.
 We quote your auto across carriers like GEICO, Progressive, Safeco, Travelers, and National General.
 We quote your home across Liberty Mutual, Travelers, Safeco, Nationwide, and others.
 We find the best rate on each policy individually.
 Then we apply available multi-policy and loyalty discounts where they exist.